Every year, as the deadline for portfolio submissions nears, I find that candidates take comfort and amusement at my own story.

 I managed not to choke her; being a teacher, I have a tremendous amount of self-restraint.
 I did have a few chemistry units that I had been meaning to revise; perhaps this would give me the prodding I needed to polish up those units.
 So, I “filled it out.”
 I had no facilitator, no cohort group, no one to read my entries and provide feedback.
 Tom and I didn’t even really talk much about our work.
 We just didn’t know what to say.
 After all, we were in 2 different subject areas.
 What help could we possibly be to one another?

 I set up a template for each part of each entry I had to write and made folders for each entry, in a folder I named, well, I really shouldn’t say what I named it.
 I had a student who could push buttons to videotape my classes.
 I read the prompts for each entry and answered them as best I could.
 I said vocabulary words under my breath – words I hadn’t realized I knew.
-I revised, described my lessons and videos, I analyzed each lesson at the atomic level, and then reflected until I felt like a giant concave mirror.
+I revised, described my lessons and videos, I analyzed each lesson at the atomic level, and then reflected until I felt like a giant concave mirror, knowing even then that this would be the best professional learning I’d ever have.
 I re-read everything, editing very little.
 I Xeroxed and filled in all the cover forms.
 I put everything in the correct envelope (apparently).
 I sent it in, all 6 entries (remember this was in the Olden Days.)
 I signed up for the test on the only day in August that the AYA/Science test was offered.
 I went to Belize twice that summer with student groups, and returned just in time to make it to the assessment center.
 I promptly forgot about the whole process until October, when I got a letter saying I should watch for a FedEx package in early November.
 It would contain my results.

 Results?
 What did they mean, results?
 Wasn’t I to get a certificate?
 I called 1-800-22TEACH (again) to ask.
 No, someone told me, less than half of the teachers who send in a portfolio are certified.
 WTF?
 All that work could be for nothing?
 I thanked the nice lady with all the courtesy I could muster and hung up.